Salvadoran Chicken Chao Mein

 Step 3 : Once cooked, set aside.

-Step 4 : Separate half a cup of the chicken cooking water and cook the Chao Mein noodles in the remaining water until al dente.
+Step 4 : Reserve half a cup of the chicken cooking water and cook the chao mein in the remaining water until al dente.

-Step 5 : Drain and cool with cold water to stop the cooking process.
+Step 5 : Drain and cool with ice water to stop the cooking process.

 Step 6 : In a saucepan with a teaspoon of oil, sauté the vegetables, celery, chili, and onion until al dente.

-Step 7 : Add a cup of chicken broth and let it boil for about three minutes.
+Step 7 : Add one cup of chicken broth and let it boil for about three minutes.

-Step 8 : Then add the chicken, Chao Mein noodles, soy sauce, bean sprouts, and consommé.
+Step 8 : Then add the chicken, chao mein, soy sauce, teaspoon of soy, and consomé.

-Step 9 : Mix everything until all flavors are incorporated.
+Step 9 : Mix everything until all the flavors are incorporated.

-Step 10 : Let it cook for about three minutes and remove from heat.
+Step 10 : Let it cook for approximately three minutes and remove from heat.

 Step 11 : Ready to enjoy.